COSC3020/tsp-local-search-20gbrown/README.md

 What is the worst-case asymptotic time complexity of your implementation?
 What is the worst-case asymptotic memory complexity?
 Add your answer, including your reasoning, to this markdown file.

+## Time complexity

+The worst-case time-complexity of this algorithm is $O(n^3)$.
+This is due, for the most part, to the nested loops.
+The outer loop runs for a maximum of 'maxNoImprovement' iterations.
+The inner loops have $O(n^2)$ iterations for each outer loop iteration.
+The 'routeDist' function is called inside the inner loops which is $O(n)$ time beacause it iterates over the entire route.
+Combining these factors we get the time complexity of $O(n^3)$.

+## Memory Complexity

+The worse-case memory complexity is $O(n)$.
+The reason for this is the data structures 'route' (array) and 'distance_matrix'.
+The array has a memory complexity of $O(n)$ and the 'distance_matrix' is assumed to be constant, and I believe is not dependent on the input size.